-Goku copied a number of techniques just by watching them used only once or twice like the After Image, Solar Flare, and the Hasshu-ken.
+Goku copies a number of techniques just by watching them used only once or twice like the After Image, Solar Flare, and the Hasshu-ken.

-Everyone can copy Krillin's Destructo Disc, apparently.
+Everyone can copy Krillin's Kienzan / Destructo Disc, apparently.
 And as an extra "kick in the stones" to Krillin, some of those people can use it to greater success.

-Vegeta copies the Z-Fighters' ability sense ki and suppress his own power level to avoid detection by scouters, despite this not even being something that can even be "observed" at all.
-Just learning that it's possible was enough for Vegeta to figure out how to do it himself in a matter of days at most, giving him a key advantage against Frieza's minions.
+Vegeta copies the protagonists' ability to sense ki and suppress his own power level to avoid detection by scouters, despite this not even being something that can even be "observed" at all.
+Just learning that it's possible was enough for Vegeta to figure out how to do it himself in a matter of days at most, giving him a key advantage against Freeza's minions.

 Claude in Star Ocean EX has this ability, though notably absent in the games.

 While on a Not a Date, Maki in Airmaster gets the idea for a new attack move simply from watching a samurai movie.
 She later uses it without any practice, even though the samurai is using a sword and Maki is strictly legs and punches.

 Ranma of Ranma ˝ is able to master the most esoteric combat moves within days, if not hours.

 Angelic Layer prodigy Suzuhara Misaki is able to pick up her opponents' moves on the layer after seeing them only a few times, and she picks up moves performed by real people as well.

 Kazuo Kiriyama in Battle Royale.
 He can mimic the skilled martial artist Sugimura after seeing him use the moves in combat a couple of times.
 Even when Sugimura gains the ability to use ki attacks, Kiriyama quickly copies this as well.

 Ga-Rei -Zero-: Kagura and Yomi fight a spirit which mirrors their moves exactly.
 Its effective enough to put Yomi out of action temporarily and give Kagura her first major injury.